Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Throughout the Old Testament, YEHOVAH's people were to circumcise not only the foreskin of their flesh, but also the foreskin of their hearts.
 As the Messiah said in Matthew 5:17, "Don't think that I have come to abolish the Torah or the Prophets.
 I have come not to abolish but to complete" (Jewish New Testament).
 This meant they were to no longer walk in their ways, doing their own will, stiffening their necks to YEHOVAH's commandments.
 Instead, they were to repent of their sins and keep His commandments, showing their love for Him through obedience.
 Does that describe you?
 Can you be characterized by a circumcised heart or are you among those who teach men to break YEHOVAH God's commandments by teaching the law and circumcision are abolished?

-In conclusion, anyone who is called by our Father in Heaven into the true faith while uncircumcised should remain uncircumcised.
-If that person has a male child, he should be circumcised on the eighth day in obedience to YEHOVAH's commandment and as a sign of the Abrahamic Covenant which he is taking part in as Abraham's seed.
+In conclusion, anyone of Israel who is called by our Father in Heaven into the true faith while uncircumcised should remain uncircumcised.
+If that person has a male child, he should be circumcised on the eighth day in obedience to YEHOVAH's commandment and as a sign of the Abrahamic Covenant which he is taking part in as Abraham's physical seed.
 Infant circumcision is not to be done so that the child can be saved, but because the father is already saved and now bears the fruit of obedience of his salvation.

 Hope of Israel Ministries -- Proclaiming the Good News of the Soon-Coming Kingdom of YEHOVAH God Here On This Earth!